DominikBuchner/demultiplexer/README.md

 Demultiplexer is a python script to demultiplex Illumina reads that are tagged in addition to the index reads.
 This could be different primers sequenced on one lane or additional inline tags combined with index reads.
-Demultiplexer takes demultiplexed (by index read) files as input and searches for patterns at the beginning and/or end of the reads and outputs a many files as there are provided in the sample sheet.
+Demultiplexer takes demultiplexed (by index read) files as input and searches for patterns at the beginning and/or end of the reads and outputs as many files as there are provided in the sample sheet.

 Demultiplexer can be run via GUI or as a commandline tool.
 It will run on all major operating systems since it's programmed in pure python.